Welcome to Balance Metrix – supplier of Balance Mat technology

 Sports scientist and former professional Rugby player Dr Trevor Clark and hospital emergency department clinical nurse specialist Dr Doug King – both prolific concussion researchers – have taken delivery of their BESS Balance Mats, conducted a feasibility study and lodged their Human Research Ethics Committee (HREC) application with Auckland University of Technology in New Zealand for a study that will examine the incidence of injuries in female rugby league and roller derby participants.

-Researchers from James Cook University in Townsville have received ethical approval for balance testing research scheduled to begin in New Year 2025.
-The team of physiotherapy and sports science researchers is led by Balance Metrix Innovation Partner Dr Carol Flavell (pictured, centre, with Prof. Anthony Leicht and Dr Moira Smith – Dr Kenji Doma not present).
-They will compare balance assessments made using the Neurometric Balance Mat, a force plate and traditional methods.
+Researchers from James Cook University in Townsville led by Balance Metrix Innovation Partner Dr Carol Flavell (pictured, centre, with Prof. Anthony Leicht and Dr Moira Smith with the Balance Mat on top of a force plate) are comparing Balance Mat, force plate and traditional balance assessment methods.
 To learn more see our blog.

 Get repeatable graph and score data for falls risk assessment

 After a one-time setup fee of $180, we offer allied health practitioners, residential aged care providers, community centres and general practitioners the Multimetric Balance Mat for only $46.50 per month to subscribe or $1,953 to buy.
-Alternatively, we offer balance testing services for $30 per person tested.
-(All prices given are excl.
-GST.)
+Alternatively, we offer balance testing services for $36 per person tested.

 If you are a neurological rehabilitation practitioner we are taking orders for the StandSure – BalanceMore rehabilitation kit in partnership with London-based Chartered Physiotherapist Ashley Shepherd.
 Enquiries: margaret@balancemetrix.com.au.